Generations-in-the-workplace-1

 Gen X

-These individuals were born between the early 60’s to early 1980’s.
-Currently they make up a huge portion of the UK workforce.
+These individuals were born between the early 60’s and 1980’s, currently making up a huge portion of the UK workforce.
 Originally labelled as, lazy, uncommitted and independent; time has changed them as it does with most of us.

 This group are hard workers, steeped in work ethic and want their skills to be used.